tsackton/taelgarverse/docs/gazetteer/west-coast/west-coast-region.md

 - [Lake Valandros](<../chasa-nahadi-watershed/lake-valandros.md>): *Huge lake, with no canonical details.
 Likely somewhat dry on the west side and humid and rainy on the east side, just from mountain influence.
 Probably also agricultural - rice production for example might be common.*
 - [Mawakel Peninsula](<mawar-confederacy/mawakel-peninsula.md>): *See Mawar notes.
 Currently unresolved is if this is more of a Cool Maritime Climate (Cfb) with limited winter snow, as currently marked (analogy: coastal Ireland, Pacific NW), or if this is more of a Subpolar Oceanic Climate (Cfc) with heavy winter snowfall and limited agriculture (analogy: Iceland or Norwegian coasts).
 I guess I have leaned towards the former, with the further north coast beyond Mawar more of the Norway analog.*
 - ~Great Bay~: *Lots of land northeast of Mawar.
 The east coast, near Voltara, has a bit of detail from Great Library campaign, but otherwise this is totally open and undeveloped.*
-- ~Voltara Plains~: *Canon: center for chalyte mining - mountainous and arid with extensive plains.*
+- [Alimas](<chardonian-empire/northern-frontier/alimas.md>): *Canon: center for chalyte mining - mountainous and arid with extensive plains.*
 - [Tawir Forest](<./tawir-forest.md>): *So far just a name.*
 - [Chasa River Valley](<chardonian-empire/chasa-river-valley/chasa-river-valley.md>): *agricultural mixed with forests, major population center*
-- ~Yeraad River Valley~: *southeast of Chardon, south of Chasa/Elderwood.
+- [Yeraad River Basin](<./yeraad-river-basin.md>): *southeast of Chardon, south of Chasa/Elderwood.
 Major lizardfolk area, mining in the hills that separate it from Chasa, and in the "Darba Mountains".
 Very little detail otherwise - probably fairly flat, hot in the summer.
 This is basically med transitioning to semi-arid in the east and south, likely supporting fruit trees near the coast, and extensive livestock, probably the center of the Chardon cattle industry.*
 - ~Emerald Bay Peninsula~: *Undeveloped until the kelp forest adventure off the coast.*
 - [Nevos Sea](<./nevos-sea.md>) and Emerald Bay: *trending into subtropics here*